eloj/radix-sorting/README.md

  | B2667C54   | B2 | 66 | 7C | 54 |
  | 8C8E59A6   | 8C | 8E | 59 | A6 |

-In our counting sorts, the key width and the radix (or column) width were the same; 8-bits.
-In a radix sort the column width will be less than the key width, but we'll be forced to make multiple passes over the keys to make up the difference.

-If you consider the table of random 32-bit keys above, with the four 8-bit wide columns marked *A* through *D*, there's a choice to be made; if we're going to process these keys one column at a time, in which order do we process the columns?
+If you consider the table of random 32-bit keys above, with the four 8-bit wide columns marked *A* through *D*, there's a choice to be made; if we're going to process these keys one column at a time, _in which order do we process the columns_?

 You may have been waiting for me to mention the two main paths available when implementing a radix sort; _Least Significant Bit_ (LSB) or _Most Significant Bit_ (MSB) first.